-Cholesterol is something that is important for human life.
+Cholesterol is fat-like substance that's found in all the cells in your body.
 It’s produced in the liver and can be obtained through foods.
 However, it’s not present in plants; so, you can get it only through animal foods like dairy and meat.

-Cholesterol is of two types: LDL and HDL which are compounds of protein and fat and carry cholesterol throughout the body.
+Cholesterol is of two types: LDL and HDL which are compounds of protein and fat also known as lipoproteins.

 Cholesterol is required because: